PetarSimonovic/bank/README.md

    - Increases Balance by amount.
    - date, amount, credit and balance are added to Account

-### Considerations
+### Considerations and edge cases

-Deposit and Withdrawal could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments then assigns a "credit" or "debit" status respectively.
+- Deposit and Withdrawal could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments then assigns a "credit" or "debit" status respectively.
 This could streamline the code base as it would require only one function rather than two.
 However, "Deposit" and "Withdrawal" are functions with unique names and specific actions, thereby avoiding potential ambiguity that could arise from the more-generic "Transaction" from a user perspective.

+- users could add the date or amount in an incorrect format or use values that are neither valid dates nor monetary amounts